show981111/algorithms/newNote.md

     If we use bidirectional, then start from A and B at the same time -> early collision. -> O(K^(d/2)) HUGE DIFFERENCE!

+### Finding Cycle

+- find a node whose neighbor (other than the previous node in the current path) has already been visited.

 ## LinkedList

 -   Utilize Fast & Slow Pointer